souktha/souktha.github.io/index.rst

 .. description: Welcome page
 .. type: text

-Welcome to my site !
-I am a Software Engineer working for a consumer electronic company at the west coast of the U.S.
+.. $LastChangeDate$
+.. $HeadURL$
+.. $Rev$

+Hi !
+I am Soukthavy Sopha and this is my blog page.
+The summary of my CV should be viewable in linkedin.

-Since my page is being constructed, changes will take place occasionally.
-I will be adding files to my repository, files that you might find to be useful for whatever you are interested in whether you are an experienced developer or a novice like me.
+Since my page is underconstruction, changes will take place occasionally.
+I will be adding files to my repository off and on.
-Most of the code in my repository is considered open source and most of them are from my own development from my hobby, and they do not reflect on the opinion of my employers, past or present in any way.
+All of the source codes in my repository are considered open source and most of them are from my own development from my hobby.
-The code are not proprietary so you may do anything with them as you wish.
-My blog page will list the categories and where they can be found in the github.
+If you find something interesting you may use them for educational purpose.
+My blog page will list the categories and where the corresponding source files can be found in my github repository.
-I hope that you will find it a bit interesting and useful.
-I will have some boot code, kernel code, verilog code to share later.

 Thank you for visiting !

-..
-Note::        Page is under construction

 .. image:: ../images/under-construction-icon-47228.png
         :width: 100